MicrosoftDocs/customer-voice/fp-docs/troubleshoot.md

 |Survey question response|x|x|x|x|x|x|x|x|
 ||||||||||

-## Connector permission failure error in Flow
+## Invalid connection error in Flow

 If you receive an error stating that your connection is invalid or there is a problem with the flow's trigger, you must: